-Aluminum Cutting (Fig. W1, W2)
+Aluminum Cutting (Fig. A, W)

 ALWAYS USE THE APPROPRIATE SAW BLADE MADE ESPECIALLY FOR CUTTING ALUMINUM.

-Certain workpieces may require the use of a clamp or fixture to prevent movement during the cut.
-Position the material so that you will be cutting the thinnest cross section, as shown in Figure W1.
-Figure W2 illustrates the wrong way to cut these extrusions.
+These are available at your local DEWALT retailer or DEWALT service center.
+Certain workpieces, due to their size, shape or surface finish, may require the use of a clamp or fixture to prevent movement during the cut.
+Position the material so that you will be cutting the thinnest cross section, as shown in Figure W. Figure W also illustrates the wrong way to cut these extrusions.
 Use a stick wax cutting lubricant when cutting aluminum.
-Apply the stick wax directly to the saw blade 46 before cutting.
+Apply the stick wax directly to the saw blade (39) before cutting.
 Never apply stick wax to a moving blade.

-The wax provides proper lubrication and keeps chips from adhering to the blade.
+The wax, available at most hardware stores, provides proper lubrication and keeps chips from adhering to the blade.